UNC, Bill Belichick Suffer in Embarrassing Defeat to UCF

 UCF's only drive of the fourth quarter lasted well over 10 minutes, which pretty much summarizes the kind of defense UNC had all day inside the Bounce House.
 And to put the cherry on top, the Knights scored a rushing touchdown from the 5-yard line to extend the lead to 25 points.
 Running back Jaden Nixon ran the ball in for a score.

-The Tar Heels lose 34-9 and will have a bye week before their October 4 meeting with the Clemson Tigers in Chapel Hill.
+The Tar Heels will have a bye week before their October 4 meeting with the Clemson Tigers in Chapel Hill.
 The Tigers are sitting at a record of 1-3 following their loss to Syracuse on Saturday afternoon.

 Please follow us on X when you click right here!